Yale Symphony Orchestra

 The Yale Symphony Orchestra is a symphony orchestra at Yale University which performs in Yale's Woolsey Hall and tours internationally and domestically.
-The present Music Director is William Boughton.
+The present Music Director is Elizabeth Askren.

 History

 The Yale Symphony Orchestra was founded in 1965 by a small group of Yale students who sensed the need for an ensemble devoted to the performance of orchestral repertoire.
 It developed from Yale's Calhoun College Chamber Music Orchestra when three of its members sought to expand the orchestra to provide an opportunity for larger-scale orchestral performances.

 In its first campus-wide incarnation, the Yale Symphony Orchestra was known as the Yale Symphonic Society.
 It was originally composed of both undergraduates and graduate students from the Yale School of Music, in contrast to its primarily undergraduate population today.
 By 1967, the campus had begun to refer to the Yale Symphonic Society as the Yale Symphony Orchestra instead, and the orchestra had instated Richmond Browne as its first permanent conductor.

 The following years saw growth for the orchestra as former undergraduate and then-graduate student John Mauceri '67 replaced Browne as conductor in the fall of 1968.
 Mauceri's adventurous programming helped the orchestra expand its membership and its popularity on campus.
 In 1971, the orchestra traveled to France for its first international tour; domestic and international tours have continued to the present day.